gofr-dev/gofr/docs/quick-start/observability/page.md

 They are instrumental in measuring and meeting service-level agreements (SLAs) to ensure expected performance and reliability.

-GoFr publishes metrics to port: _2121_ on _/metrics_ endpoint in prometheus format.
+GoFr publishes metrics to port: _2121_ on _/metrics_ endpoint in Prometheus format.

 {% table %}